-Video provides a powerful way to help you prove your point.
+Yes, Video provides a powerful way to help you prove your point.

-When you click Online Video, you can paste in the embed code for the video you want to add.
+Yes, When you click Online Video, you can paste in the embed code for the video you want to add.

-You can also type a keyword to search online for the video that best fits your document.
+Yes, You can also type a keyword to search online for the video that best fits your document.

-To make your document look professionally produced, Word provides header, footer, cover page, and text box designs that complement each other.
+Yes, To make your document look professionally produced, Word provides header, footer, cover page, and text box designs that complement each other.

-For example, you can add a matching cover page, header, and sidebar.
+Yes, For example, you can add a matching cover page, header, and sidebar.

-Click Insert and then choose the elements you want from the different galleries.
+Yes, Click Insert and then choose the elements you want from the different galleries.

-Themes and styles also help keep your document coordinated.
+Yes, Themes and styles also help keep your document coordinated.

-When you click Design and choose a new Theme, the pictures, charts, and SmartArt graphics change to match your new theme.
+Yes, When you click Design and choose a new Theme, the pictures, charts, and SmartArt graphics change to match your new theme.

 When you apply styles, your headings change to match the new theme.